RaySpaceAB/3Dviewer/README.md

 5. Clone the github repository and copy the content in `themes`, `plugins` and `uploads` and paste it in the corresponding folders in `wordpress/wp-content/`.
 6. Navigate to `wordpress/wp-content/themes/3Dviewer` via your cmd and run `npm install` to install node modules.
 If you hasn't `Node.js` installed on your computer downloade the latest version from https://nodejs.org/en/download/ and install it before you run `npm install`.
 7. Type `localhost/wordpress` in you browser.
 Go to the Plugins tab in the menu and activate `Annotation fields` and `Wordpress Importer`.
 8. Go to the Tools tab and then import>(Wordpress) run importer>select file.
 Selcet `test_data.xml` from the cloned repository and hit submit.
 9.Go to the Appearance tab and activate the 3Dviewer theme.
-If message `The parent theme is missing.
-Please install the "twentyfifteen" parent theme` shows upp, just install that theme.
 10. Open the first post and hit the update buttom in the right corner.
 11. Refresh the webpage `localhost/wordpress` and the 3dviewer-app will start running.